 Bar Professional Training Course (BPTC)

-BPTC is a course taken in the UK for students aspiring to be barristers in England and Wales as well as advocate and solicitor in Malaysia.
+BPTC is a course taken in the UK for students aspiring to be barristers in England and Wales, as well as an advocator and a solicitor in Malaysia.
 Full-time students can complete the BPTC in 1-year.

-Some law firms value the BPTC more than the CLP because that is more aligned with their objectives.
+Some law firms value the BPTC more than the CLP, which aligns better with their objectives.
 Hence, you need to pay close attention to each law firm’s requirements.

 Popular Law-related Jobs